 How These Teams Work Together

 While each cybersecurity team has its specific focus, collaboration is essential for a strong security posture.
+For example:- The SOC team detects a potential breach and alerts the Incident Response team.

 - The Red Team identifies a system vulnerability, and the Security Engineering team implements a fix.